openhealthcare/opal/doc/docs/reference/patient_list.md

 of Patient Lists.

 ## CardPatientList
+Change your patientlist template_name to "patient_lists/card_list.html".

-A Patient list that is displayed as a set of 'cards', more analagous to a twitter stream than a spread sheet.
+This will display the patient list as a series of 'cards', more analagous to a twitter stream than a spreadsheet like the default list.

-By default this uses the same api as the standard spread sheet api.
-It allows the following hooks to be overrideen

-card_header_template - should be a panel heading, probably wrapped in the bootstrap 'panel-heading' class

-card_body_template - should be a panel body, probably wrapped in the bootstrap 'panel-body' class.
-By default this takes your schema and displays it as two columns

-card_footer_template - should be a panel footer, should contain any additional actions connected to the episode that you want to add, for example, removing the episode from the list.

-card_link - if you click on on the header/body this is the link that the user will be directed to

 ### Properties